Absolum: Development

 The game was developed by Guard Crush Games, one of the co-developers of Streets of Rage 4.
 It was also the first original intellectual property by Dotemu, which had previously published several beat'em up games under the license of other publishers.
-Both studios were interested in creating a new video game instead of reviving another dormant franchises, and seek to introduce the beat'em up genre to a new audience.
+Both studios were interested in creating a new video game instead of reviving another dormant franchise, and seek to introduce the beat'em up genre to a new audience.
 As a result, Guard Crush Games added roguelike elements into the game, after briefly experimenting with it in Mr. X Nightmare, a downloadable content pack for Streets of Rage 4.
 The team cited Golden Axe, Dead Cells and Dungeons & Dragons: Shadow over Mystara as their sources of inspiration.
 Absolum is also the first video game project for Supamonks, the French studio which crafted the game's art and animation.

 Dotemu officially revealed the game in March 2025.
-It was released on 9 October 2025 for Nintendo Switch, PlayStation 4, PlayStation 5 and Windows.
-Silver Lining Interactive will distribute a physical edition for the game for the PlayStation 5 and Nintendo Switch versions.
+It was released on October 9, 2025 for Nintendo Switch, PlayStation 4, PlayStation 5 and Windows.
+Silver Lining Interactive launched physical copies of Absolum for PlayStation 5 and Nintendo Switch shortly afterward.
+An Xbox Series X/S port of the game was released on March 25, 2026.
+It was available to Xbox Game Pass subscribers at launch.

 Reception

 Absolum received "generally favorable" reviews, according to review aggregator website Metacritic.

-In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with one critic awarding the game a perfect 10.